 This initiative aims to enhance the leadership capacity of community-based nonprofit health and health-related organizations serving vulnerable populations.
 RWJF is commited to leadership development and improving the health of all Americans, particularly those in the most vulnerable communities - where people are often economically disadvantaged and have limited educational opportunities and inadequate access to health services.

-Ladder to Leadership focuses on developing critical leadership competencies for 270 early- to mid-career professionals through an innovative, 16-month leadership development curriculum.
+Ladder to Leadership focuses on developing critical leadership competencies for 240 early- to mid-career professionals through an innovative, 16-month leadership development curriculum.

-The program will be delivered in nine priority communities on a staggered schedule over the next four years.
-Each phase of the three-part curriculum includes a mixture of face-to-face training sessions, individualized executive coaching and mentoring, and team project work - all anchored within the context of the communities in which these leaders live and work to maximize the application and impact of the program concepts.
+The program will be delivered in eight priority communities on a staggered schedule over the next four years.
+Each phase of the three-part curriculum includes a mixture of face-to-face training sessions, individualized executive coaching and mentoring, and team project work – all anchored within the context of the communities in which these leaders live and work to maximize the application and impact of the program concepts.

 Eligibility